basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 If you're using strong consistency and you do need to reboot multiple nodes, we recommend rebooting them very carefully.
-Rebooting nodes too quickly in succession can force the cluster to lose quorum and thus to be unable to service strongly consistent operations.
+Rebooting nodes too quickly in succession can force the cluster to lose quorum and thus be unable to service strongly consistent operations.
 The best strategy is to reboot nodes one at a time and wait for each node to rejoin existing ensembles before continuing to the next node.
 At any point in time, the state of currently existing ensembles can be checked using `[[riak-admin ensemble-status|Managing Strong Consistency#riak-admin-ensemble-status]]`.

 ## Performance